-Since the first transatlantic submarine cable system, TAT-1, went into service on 25 September 1956, there have been 26 submarine cable systems accross the Atlantic Ocean.
-Most of the transatlantic submarine cable systems have been retired of communications service.
+The first transatlantic submarine cable system, TAT-1, went into service on 25 September 1956.
+From then on, there have been the TAT series of transatlantic submarine cable systems, until the latest one TAT-14.

-The Apollo cable network is owned and operated by Apollo Submarine Cable System Limited, a UK based company jointly owned by Cable & Wireless Worldwide and Alcatel-Lucent.
+The Apollo cable network was built, owned and operated by Apollo Submarine Cable System Limited, a UK based company jointly owned by Cable & Wireless Worldwide and Alcatel-Lucent.
 It is now owned by Vodafone.

 The AC-1 (Atlantic Crossing 1) is a 14,000 km trans-Atlantic submarine cable system linking the USA and three European countries, the U.K., the Netherlands and Germany.